Table of Contents

 It is the professionals’ choice table saw.
 These have a belt-drive, large induction motors.
 Better than full-size cabinet saws as they have portability.
 More powerful motors will be heavier; the weight maybe 200 to 300 pounds.

-Again, it is more powerful than new models that are portable.
+Again, it is more powerful than new portable models.
 Outboard motors in a contractor are rare, and that will be in the old models.

 #13.4.
 Hybrid